smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 ## I'll take Napster Downloads for $200, Alex.

 Recently I found myself in the rather unenviable position of needing to sand the exposed surfaces of an entire deck.
-It was a back-breaking, hand-numbing, frustrating job that could only be complimented by one soundtrack: Angry post-grunge/nu metal/alternative rock from the early 2000s.
+It was a back-breaking, hand-numbing, frustrating job that could only be complimented by one soundtrack: Angry alternative rock/post-grunge/nu metal from the early 2000s.
 It was the only thing that felt right at the time.

 Squatting and kneeling, occasionally hitting a particularly determined mosquito with the belt sander, {{% margin-note %}}I go with 120 grit to really smear her blood meal around, but that's just me talking.{{% /margin-note %}} I started to pick up a pattern in the music. _A whole bunch of these song lyrics contain the word "fake."_ The longer I listened, the more apparent it became.

-Fake smiles and grins, like those Sting sang twenty years earlier, are as present as ever:
+Fake smiles and grins, like those Sting sang about twenty years earlier, are as present as ever:

 > This is the last **smile** \
 > That I'll **fake** for the sake of being with you
 > <footer>Linkin Park, &ldquo;Pushing Me Away&rdquo;</footer>

-TODO

-- M284: Welcome to My Life / Simple Plan / Welcome To My Life Pt.1 (2 Tracks) / 2004 -- smile
-- [sad ballad] M047: Cold As You / Taylor Swift / Taylor Swift / 2006 -- smile
-- M040: Asylum / Disturbed / Asylum / 2010 -- smile
-- [slow country] M037: Teardrops On My Guitar / Taylor Swift / Beautiful Eyes / 2008 -- smile
-- M035: Story of a Lonely Guy / blink-182 / Take Off Your Pants and Jacket / 2001 -- smile
-- M010: Blood on the Ground / Incubus / Morning View / 2001 -- grin
-- [slow] M010: Bed of Lies / Matchbox Twenty / Yourself or Someone Like You/Mad Season / 2008 -- hollow smile
-- M009: Come Back Down / Lifehouse / Lifehouse / 2005 -- smile
-- M003: Trade Yourself In / Shinedown / Us and Them / 2005 -- smile
-- M003: Don't You Forget About Me / Enrique Iglesias / Insomniac / 2007 -- smile
-- M002: Another Innocent Girl / Alkaline Trio / From Here to Infirmary / 2001 -- smile
-- M001: Stay / Everlast / Love, War and the Ghost of Whitey Ford / 2008 -- smile
-- M001: Someday / Crossfade / Falling Away / 2006 -- smile
-- M001: Rosealia / Better Than Ezra / Greatest Hits / 2005 -- smile
-- M001: Can't Stop, Gotta Date with Hate / Lostprophets / Liberation Transmission / 2006 -- smiles
-- K552: Mona Lisa / Guster / Guster on Ice: Live from Portland, Maine [DVD] / 2004 -- smile
-- K360: If You Come Back to Me / Bowling for Soup / The Great Burrito Extortion Case / 2006 -- smiles
-- K094: Happy / American Hi-Fi / Live From Tokyo / 2002 -- smile
-- K064: Shine / Everclear / Welcome to the Drama Club / 2006 -- smiles
+From Simple Plan{{% margin-note side %}}"Welcome to My Life"{{% /margin-note %}} to Crossfade,{{% margin-note side %}}"Someday"{{% /margin-note %}} Disturbed{{% margin-note side %}}"Asylum"{{% /margin-note %}} to Blink-182,{{% margin-note side %}}"Story of a Lonely Guy"{{% /margin-note %}} seems like nobody in any of these songs was really happy.

+> Can't pretend just to **fake a smile** \
+> 'Cause you know I feel every ounce of \
+> Pain [...]
+> <footer>Shinedown, &ldquo;Trade Yourself In&rdquo;</footer>

+And also Everlast,{{% margin-note side %}}"Stay"{{% /margin-note %}} and Lostprophets,{{% margin-note side %}}"Can't Stop, Gotta Date with Hate"{{% /margin-note %}} and Guster,{{% margin-note side %}}"Mona Lisa"{{% /margin-note %}} and...

+> From now on I'm going to start holding my breath \
+> When you come around and you flex that **fake grin** \
+> 'Cause something inside me has said more than twice \
+> That breathing less air beats breathing you in
+> <footer>Incubus, &ldquo;Blood on the Ground&rdquo;</footer>

+And we haven't even explored the likes of Taylor Swift,{{% margin-note side %}}"Cold As You"; "Teardrops On My Guitar"{{% /margin-note %}} Matchbox Twenty,{{% margin-note side %}}"Bed of Lies"{{% /margin-note %}} Alkaline Trio,{{% margin-note side %}}"Another Innocent Girl"{{% /margin-note %}} you know, the sorts of songs that make you fumble around for the ":fast_forward:" button due to how insufficiently angry they are for the task at hand.

+But there's so much more to it than unauthentic facial expressions.
+There is an entire universe of fakeness before us.

 ## "Gonna make a break and take a fake"